-An HTTP source is an endpoint for receiving log and metric data uploaded to a unique URL generated for the source.
-The URL securely encodes the collector and source information.
-You can add as many HTTP sources as you'd like to a single hosted collector.
+An HTTP Logs and Metrics Source is an endpoint for receiving log and metric data uploaded to a unique URL generated for the Source.
+The URL securely encodes the Collector and Source information.
+You can add as many HTTP Logs and Metrics Sources as you'd like to a single Hosted Collector.

-When you set up an HTTP source, a unique URL is assigned to that source.
+When you set up an HTTP Logs and Metrics Source, a unique URL is assigned to that source.
 The generated URL is a long string of letters and numbers.
 You can generate a new URL at any time.
 For more information see Generating a new URL.

 Data payload considerations

-We recommend that the data payload of a POST request to an HTTP source have a size, before compression, of 100KB to 1MB.
+We recommend that the data payload of a POST request have a size, before compression, of 100KB to 1MB.

 - In the Sumo Logic web app, select Manage Data > Collection > Collection.